Skip to main content

 Scotland

-At an area known as the Bauds, south of Findochty and West of Cullen near Portknockie, Scotlandm A battle occurred between Scotland under king Indulf, and viking raiders.
+At an area known as the Bauds, south of Findochty and West of Cullen near Portknockie, Scotland A battle occurred between Scotland under king Indulf, and viking raiders.
 The Vikings had been raiding Scotland, and had won skirmishes against the Scots, including the Battle of Dollar.
 The vikings lost and afterwards, Viking raids in Scotland ended.
 The Chronicon Scotorum reported that the king, Indulf was killed in the battle.